 An appropriation of earnings to a legal reserve shall be made until the legal reserve equals the Corporation's paid-in capital.
 The legal reserve may be used to offset deficits.
 If the Corporation has no deficit and the legal reserve has exceeded 25% of the Corporation's paid-in capital, the excess may be transferred to capital or distributed in cash.

-The appropriation of earnings for 2021 was approved in the shareholder's meetings on June 9, 2022 The appropriation and dividends per share were as follows:
+The appropriation of earnings for 2023 and 2022 that were resolved by the shareholder's in their meeting on June 12, 2024 and June 6, 2023, respectively, were as follows: